The Public Theater

 The Public Theater is an arts organization based in Manhattan, New York City.
 Founded by Joseph Papp, the Public Theater was originally the Shakespeare Workshop in 1954; its mission was to support emerging playwrights and performers.
 Its first production was the musical Hair in 1967.
 Since Papp, the theater has been led by JoAnne Akalaitis (1991–93), and George C. Wolfe (1993–2004), and is currently under Artistic Director Oskar Eustis and Executive Director Patrick Willingham.

-The Public's headquarters is located at 425 Lafayette Street in the former Astor Library building in Lower Manhattan.
+The Public's headquarters is located at 425 Lafayette Street in the former Astor Library Building in Lower Manhattan.
 The building contains five theater spaces, and Joe's Pub, a cabaret-style venue for new work, musical performances, spoken-word artists, and soloists.
-Additionally, the Public operates the Delacorte Theater in Central Park, where it has staged "Shakespeare in the Park" performances free of charge since 1954.
+Additionally, the Public operates the Delacorte Theater in Central Park, where it has staged free "Shakespeare in the Park" performances since 1954.